 This chimes with current estimates from (ISC)2that claim the industry is experiencing a shortfall of 2.9 million professionals, including 142,000 in EMEA.
 A separate report claims the number could rise to 3.5 million by 2021.

-“This is a result of difficulty in filling entry level roles, and keeping people interested once they’re there.
+“This is a result of the difficulty in filling entry-level roles and keeping people interested once they’re there.
 At the top end, boards want CISOs to improve how they articulate business risk and manage the dynamics of how security can enhance the business strategy and vision.
 This requires commercial acumen and the so-called ‘soft skills’ — actually the hardest to master.”

 Lisa Hamilton, Deloitte’s cybersecurity associate director, claimed that encouraging greater diversity would help to tackle these challenges.